Isaias expected to bring heavy winds, rain to Fredericksburg region

 Lee warns motorists to take extra precautions while traveling over the next several days.

-“Do not drive through flooded roadways, that's the leading cause of death in our region from freshwater flooding, people trying to drive through flooded roadways,” he said.
+“Do not drive through flooded roadways, that's the leading cause of death in our region from freshwater flooding, people trying to drive through flooded roadways,” said Lee.
 “Just turn around and find another route.”

 At home, area residents should also be aware that downed trees and other factors associated with storms can contribute to power outages.
 Lee said because of the soil saturation due to the high amount of rainfall coupled with high, gusty winds, the potential for trees coming down is high.